cpietsch/vikus-viewer/README.md

 #### [info.md](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/info.md)

 This is the information displayed on the left side when opening the visualization.
 You can put in any kind of [Markdown](https://marked.js.org/).

+## Images

+Apart from the metadata, you need to preprocess the image files, i.e., to generate sprites and textures for the different zoom levels.
+Please see the  [vikus-viewer-script](https://github.com/cpietsch/vikus-viewer-script) for the details.

 ## Credits